jfrog/log-analytics-datadog/README.md

 | 0.2.0   | 7.7.3       | 3.8.0 | N/A          | N/A             | N/A       |
 | 0.1.1   | 7.6.3       | 3.6.2 | N/A          | N/A             | N/A       |

-## Requirements

-* Kubernetes Cluster
-* Artifactory and/or Xray installed via [JFrog Helm Charts](https://github.com/jfrog/charts)
-* Helm 3

-## Datadog Setup

-Datadog setup can be done by creating an account in datadog and going through onboarding steps or by using apiKey directly if one exists

-* Run the datadog agent in your kubernetes cluster by deploying it with a helm chart
-* To enable log collection, update datadog-values.yaml file given in the onboarding steps
-* Once the agent starts reporting, you'll get an apiKey which we'll be using to send formatted logs through fluentd

-Once datadog is setup, we can access logs via Logs > Search.
-We can also select the specific source that we want to get logs from

-If an apiKey exists, use the Datadog Fluentd plugin to forward logs directly from Fluentd to your datadog account.
-Adding proper metadata is the key to unlocking the full potential of your logs in datadog.
-By default, the hostname and timestamp fields should be remapped

 ## Environment Configuration

 The environment variable JF_PRODUCT_DATA_INTERNAL must be defined to the correct location.